Ko11e/Climb-that-wall/README.md

 The development of Climb That Wall is guided by Agile principles, which prioritize flexibility, continuous improvement, and rapid adaptation to change.
 While I do not strictly follow traditional Agile practices such as scheduled sprints or scrums, my process is inspired by Agile methodologies.

-Instead of scheduled sprints or scrums, I have set up iterations, but found them hard to follow.
+Instead of scheduled sprints or scrums, I have set up iterations but found them hard to follow.
 Therefore, I have chosen to structure the project around key milestones leading up to the overall deadline.
 This approach allows me to prioritize the development of core functionalities first, before expanding to more complex features.

 I actively seek and analyze user feedback to identify areas for improvement, ensuring that the product continuously evolves to effectively meet user needs and expectations.